tinymce/tinymce-docs/tinydrive/tinydrive-api/plugin.md

 ### `filetypes`

-This setting enables to restrict what types of files you want do display based on file type categories.
+This setting enables to restrict what types of files you want do display based on [file type]({{site.baseurl}}/tinydrive/introduction/#filetypes) categories.
 For example if your app needs to insert images only then you can specify `['image']` in the file types array.

 **Type:** `Array<string>`

 #### Demo

 {% include codepen.html id="drive-plugin-pick-images" %}

-### Available file types

-The file types are a set of file extensions.

-* `document` - doc, xls, ppt, pps, docx, xlsx, pptx, pdf, rtf, txt, key, pages, numbers
-* `audio` - wav, wave, mp3, ogg, oga, ogx, ogm, spx, opus
-* `video` - mp4, m4v, ogv, webm, mov
-* `image` - gif, jpeg, jpg, png, tif, tiff, bmp
-* `archive` - zip

 ### `max_image_dimension`